fledge-iot/fledge-south-dnp3/docs/index.rst

 | |dnp3_2| |
 +----------+

-  - **Outstations tab**: The Outstations list for multiple outstations connection.
-If an entry is added then the current outstation settinga Outstation addres, Outstation port and *Outstation link Id are ignored.
+  - **Outstations tab**: The outstations list for multiple connection.
+If an entry is added then the current outstation settinga 'Outstation addres', 'Outstation port' and 'Outstation link Id' are ignored.

 +----------+
 | |dnp3_3| |